AdobeDocs/analytics-platform.it-IT/help/components/exports/manage-export-logs.md

 ## Visualizzare i registri di audit

-Le esportazioni di tabelle complete vengono anche tracciate nei [registri di controllo del Customer Journey Analytics](/help/privacy/audit-log.md). <!-- Need to see what the Component Type for full-table export will be and add it here.
+Le esportazioni delle tabelle complete vengono inoltre tracciate nei [registri di controllo di Customer Journey Analytics](/help/privacy/audit-log.md). <!-- Need to see what the Component Type for full-table export will be and add it here.
 Also, under "Event type captured by audit logs" there would be a new event type called "Full-table export".
 4 actions would be "Create, Delete, Edit, Export" and "API_Request"?
 Also information about the locations.
 Probably have a different component for the location credentials.-->